-Adopt-A-Child Photography is a collaboration between Jennifer Loomis Photography and the Northwest Adoption Exchange that recruits and trains professional photographers to take photographs of children waiting to be adopted for their online profiles in the State of Washington.
+Adopt-A-Child Photography (AACP) is a collaboration between its volunteers and the Northwest Adoption Exchange that began in 2015.
+Today, AACP recruits and prepares professional photographers to work with the specific needs of youth waiting to be adopted in Washington state.

 We know that professional portraits increase inquiries about youth who are interested in being adopted, ultimately increasing their chances of finding an adoptive family.